brandonguigo/k8s-local-bench/docs/commands/destroy.md

 Flags:

-- inherited: `--cluster-name` (default `local-bench`), `--directory` (root CLI directory)
+- inherited: `--cluster-name` (optional), `--directory` (root CLI directory)

-Current implementation status:

-- The command currently logs intent and locates a `kind` config file using the same `findKindConfig` strategy as `create`.
-- The actual cluster deletion and load-balancer shutdown logic are TODOs in the codebase; `destroy` is a placeholder until removal routines are implemented.
+Behavior and details:

+- If no `--cluster-name` is provided, the command lists existing `kind` clusters and prompts the user to select one interactively.
+- The command deletes the cluster via the `utils/kind` helper and then attempts a best-effort shutdown of any `cloud-provider-kind` processes (uses `pkill -f 'sudo cloud-provider-kind'`).
+- The CLI polls to confirm the cluster is no longer present and performs cleanup of local files for the cluster.

-How `findKindConfig` searches for kind configs:
+How `findKindConfig` searches for kind configs (used for locating cluster-specific config):

 - If `cluster-name` is set: `$(directory)/clusters/<cluster-name>/kind-config.yaml|yml` and `kind*.y*ml` glob.
 - Then `$(directory)/kind-config.yaml|yml` and `kind*.y*ml` glob.
 - Then current working directory, same filename patterns.

-Recommended implementation steps (developer guidance):

-1. Use `kind` to delete the cluster: `kind delete cluster --name <cluster-name>` (or the equivalent API in the `utils/kind` helper).
-2. Ensure any background `cloud-provider-kind` process started by `StartLoadBalancer` is stopped.
-If `StartLoadBalancer` tracked PIDs or uses a supervisor, call the stop routine.
-3. Add robust error handling and status checks to confirm cluster deletion.
-Consider verifying that `kubectl` no longer lists the cluster nodes.

-Example (expected once implemented):
+Example:

 ```bash
 # Delete cluster and associated load balancer